-While Circa is beautiful, the gambling isn’t exactly cheap with table games often commanding a $25 minimum bet.
-If you are looking for a cheaper game, head down to El Cortez which frequently offers $5 minimus, or Downtown Grand which has been known to deal a $1 minimum blackjack game.
+While Circa is beautiful, the gambling isn’t exactly cheap with table games often commanding a $15- $25 minimum bet during peak times.
+If you’re looking for a cheaper game, head over to Downtown Grand which deals both $1 and $5 minimum blackjack games.

-Sigma Derby, a mechanical horse racing game is offered at The D, and is the last Sigma option in Vegas.
+Sigma Derby, a mechanical horse racing game is offered at The D, is the last of its kind in Vegas.
 Save up your quarters and have a great time, especially if gambling in a group.
 Don’t have quarters?
 No worries, they have a change machine.

 For thrill-seekers, no attraction near Circa quite compares to the SlotZilla Zipline, which I recently tackled.
 The upper Super-Hero Zoomline sends riders soaring 5 blocks at heights of up to 11 stories.
 It’s a rush.